JSTOR-Labs/juncture/pages/pound-lane-flood-now-and-then.md

 # Pound Lane Flood

 Photography by Michael Stubbs and Ethan Dudley
-Head to the main [Kent Maps Online](https://kent-maps.online/) website to find out more about the history of Barretts in the article on [Canterbury commerce in the 20th century](https://kent-maps.online/canterbury/20c-canterbury-commerce/)
+Head to the main [Kent Maps Online](https://kent-maps.online/) website to find out more about the floods in the article on [Floods in Canterbury 1909](https://kent-maps.online/canterbury/20c-canterbury-floods/))

 .ve-image compare=true full
     - gh:kent-map/images/then-and-now/Pound_Lane_Flood_past